 I wonder what it was.

-Uh but that's how they started.
+But that's how they started.

 She's now being threatened with a primary opponent in California because on the left it's unacceptable to suggest that it's unconstitutional.

-Well, I wonder the same thing.
+Well, I wanted the same thing.

-Well, that's what I that's the analogy.
+Well, that's the analogy.

-I mean it's almost Pavlovian at this point.
+It's almost Pavlovian at this point.

 They wake up, they crave their drug.